supernovahs/zebra/README.md

 Strings are dynamic types , they are stored as follows:
 - First we store the pointer to the start of the dynamic data i.e offset
 - Then store the length of the string in the next slot .
-- In the next slot, we store the string in Hex format left padded .
+- In the next slot, we store the string in Hex format right padded .

 Example - Store "hello"